kudelskisecurity/EdDSA-fault-attack/readme.md

 The Ed25519 python implementation is based on DJB's work, the Ed25519 software is in the public domain.

-The software published here is in the public domain.
+The software published here is in under the Unlicense.